gunnarmorling/1brc/README.md

 ## Price

-If you enter this challenge, you may learn something new, get to inspire others, and see your name listed in the scoreboard above.
+If you enter this challenge, you may learn something new, get to inspire others, and take pride in seeing your name listed in the scoreboard above.

 ## FAQ